 Rosary Vine, Kebab Bush, Concertina Bush, Bead Vine

-Crassula rupestris is a much-branched, succulent, perennial subshrub, up to 12 inches (30 cm) tall and wide (up to 3 feet/1 m tall in nature).
-The stems are thin, fleshy near the growing tip, but rather woody lower down.
-Leaves are small, thick, opposite, ovate and lanceolate in shape, up to 1 inch (2.5 cm) long and grayish in color (during the summer months the leaf margins turn a brilliant red or yellow).
-Crassula rupestris var. monticola is a wonderful variety with slightly smaller, thick, rounded leaves.
-Flowers are grouped in clusters, deep pink to pale pink, star-shaped and up to 0.25 inch (6 mm) across.
+Crassula rupestris is a small, much-branched, succulent shrub that grows up to 12 inches (30 cm) tall in cultivation and up to 3.3 feet (1 m) tall in nature.
+Stems are thin, fleshy near the growing tip but slightly woody lower down.
+Leaves are small, thick, opposite, ovate, and lanceolate in shape, up to 1 inch (2.5 cm) long and grayish.
+During the summer months, the leaf margins turn a brilliant red or yellow.
+Crassula rupestris var. monticola is a beautiful variety with slightly smaller, thick, rounded leaves.
+Flowers are grouped in clusters, deep pink to pale pink, star-shaped, and up to 0.25 inch (6 mm) across.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care